moukku/Chain-of-responsibility/README.md

-# Repository of varipus patterns
+# Repository of various different patterns
 The aim of this repository is to write a viariety of different patterns in order to find out how they work.
 This makes it simpler for everyone to understand and use these patterns during work